-NMVOC emissions from horses have been revised upward across the time series due to the use of a Tier 1 method (instead of a Tier 2 method) in the new agriculture model developed by Rothamsted Research (Misselbrook et al., 2017).
-As a result, NMVOC emissions from horses kept by professionals have been revised upward by approximately 1.4 to 3.1 kt across the time series, while NMVOC emissions from 'normal' privately owned horses have been revised upward by approximately 0.3 to 0.4 kt across the time series.
+NMVOC emissions from horses have been revised downwards across the time series due to the use of a Tier 2 method (instead of a Tier 1 method) in the new agriculture model developed by Rothamsted Research (Misselbrook et al., 2017).
+As a result, NMVOC emissions from horses from 'normal' privately owned horses have been revised down by approximately 1.0 to 2.1 kt across the time series, while NMVOC emissions from professional horses have been revised upward by approximately 0.1 kt across the time series.